kyma-project/community/docs/contributing/05-gh-actions.md

 ## Additional information

-The information on this page was collected from other resources to give comprehensive guidelines to work with Github Actions.
-Further information on Github Actions Security can be found on the following pages:
+The information on this page was collected from other resources to give comprehensive guidelines to work with GitHub Actions.
+Further information on GitHub Actions Security can be found on the following pages:

 - [GitGuardian: A blog article on how to secure GitHub Actions](https://blog.gitguardian.com/github-actions-security-cheat-sheet/)
 - [Security hardening for GitHub Actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions)